coreos/docs/fleet/service-dependencies.md

 # Service startup dependencies

 Services often depend on other services, and must start in a certain order.
-For example, an application that depends on a caching system should start after the cache. fleet and Kubernetes express such dependencies in different ways, but achive the same effect of controlling the order in which applications are executed.
+For example, an application that depends on a caching system should start after the cache. fleet and Kubernetes express such dependencies in different ways.

 ## fleet: ExecStartPre